 Parents are looking for a safe option for their children and they want to see examples of what you are doing to keep a clean and safe environment.

-With Facebook being the world’s top Google search query and the world’s third most visited website after Google and YouTube, it is imperative that you have content and valuable information on your Facebook page.
+With Facebook being the world’s top Google search query and the world’s third most visited website after Google and YouTube, it is imperative that you are consistently posting content and are sharing valuable information on your Facebook page.